tubakousar/e-commercewebsite/README.md

 Includes filtering and sorting options for user convenience.

-2. Shopping Cart
+2. Shopping Cart:

 Users can add, remove, or update product quantities in the cart.

 Cart dynamically calculates the total price based on selected products.

-3. Checkout
+3. Checkout:

 Form to capture user details like name, address, and payment information.